swagger-api/swagger-editor/README.md

 * [swagger-editor-dist](https://www.npmjs.com/package/swagger-editor-dist) is a dependency-free module that includes everything you need to serve Swagger Editor in a server-side project, or a web project that can't resolve npm module dependencies.

 If you're building a single-page application, using `swagger-editor` is strongly recommended, since `swagger-editor-dist` is significantly larger.

-For the older version of swagger-editor, refer to the [*2.x branch*](https://github.com/swagger-api/swagger-editor/tree/2.x).

 ## Helpful scripts